mbevand/covid19-age-stratified-ifr/README.md

 # Calculating the age-stratified IFR of COVID-19 from the Spanish ENE-COVID study

-The largest serological prevalence survey of COVID-19 was conducted by Spain during the second round of the ENE-COVID study that analyzed 63 564 samples between 18 May 2020 and 01 June 2020.
+One of the largest serological prevalence surveys of COVID-19 was conducted by Spain during the second round of the ENE-COVID study that analyzed 63 564 samples between 18 May 2020 and 01 June 2020.
 We used its [provisional results][sero] published on 03 June to calculate the overall and age-stratified IFR of COVID-19 with the